DiogoRHJMatos/COM525AE1/README.md

 ## 1. Login

-img

 ### Research

-A login form is for certain one of the most important design components of a website.
-Nowadays, almost everything on the web requires the user to have an account to access a service.
-But how to design a good login?
+The login page is for certain one of the most important design components of a website, it is a powerful tool that can help shape the user experience.

+Since nowadays, almost everything on the web requires the user to have an account to access a service, it is mandatory to inspire a sense of security (Amelia).
+If this component is poorly designed, it will be perceived by the user as something sketchy and untrustful.

 According to Rebeka Costa, a login design should be both easy to understand and require no thoughts from the user.

 ### Evaluation of guidelines